 Incidents of so-called “friendly” fraud have surged in the past several years, resulting in significant losses for merchants and creating persistent challenges for financial institutions.
-In fact, about two-thirds of online merchants reported a rise in friendly fraud over the past three years, with the average increase being 28%, according to a report this year from Chargebacks911® and Card Not Present®.
+In fact, of the merchants surveyed by Digital Commerce 360 and Chargebacks911® for the 2023 Chargeback Field Report, 74% of those that track friendly fraud reported an increase over the past three years, with the average rise being 19%.

 The dramatic increase in e-commerce and other card-not-present transaction activity has fueled much of this increase.
 But thanks to new approaches, screening and detection methods, issuers have the tools to fight back.